brian6484/CSKnowledge/Network/How does HTTP work.md

+## HTTP
+Hypertext Transfer Protocol is *application-layer protocol* that transfers resources (html,json,images,etc).

 ## HTTP methods
-The commonly seen methods are get, post, delete and put.
-Oh i dint know diff between get and post is get requests are cached by browser so that when same request is made, it can return the cached response.
-But post requests are not cached.
+The commonly seen methods are get, post, delete and put

+## Diff between GET vs POST
+GET retrieves data from server and **can be cached by browsers or CDNs with Cache-Control headers** unlike POST.
+It is also safe and idempotent (making same request multiple times doesnt change server state)

+POST sends data to server and **isnt usually cached by browsers cuz it changes server state**, although u can technically.
+Data is in the **request body, not URL like GET**.
+And is not idempotent

 ## The tricky ones
 Difference between POST and PUT is that POST is when you are entering new data that doesnt exist yet in db.
 PUT is used to *edit* the data saved in db.